Otis Redding: Legacy

 American music magazine Rolling Stone ranked Redding at number 21 on their list of the "100 Greatest Artists of All Time" and eighth on their list of the "100 Greatest Singers of All Time".
 Q ranked Redding fourth among "100 Greatest Singers", after only Frank Sinatra, Franklin and Presley.

 Five of his albums, Otis Blue: Otis Redding Sings Soul, Dreams to Remember: The Otis Redding Anthology, The Dock of the Bay, Complete & Unbelievable: The Otis Redding Dictionary of Soul and Live in Europe, were ranked by Rolling Stone on its list of the 500 Greatest Albums of All Time.
 The first album was singled out for praise by music critics; apart from the Rolling Stone listing at number 74, NME ranked it 35th on their list of the "Greatest Albums of All Time".
 Music critic Robert Christgau said that Otis Blue was "the first great album by one of soul's few reliable long-form artists", and that Redding's "original LPs were among the most intelligently conceived black albums of the '60s".

 In 2002, the city of Macon honored its native son by unveiling a memorial statue (32°50′19.05″N 83°37′17.30″W) in the city's Gateway Park.
 The park is next to the Otis Redding Memorial Bridge, which crosses the Ocmulgee River.
 The Rhythm and Blues Foundation named Redding as the recipient of its 2006 Pioneer Award.
 Billboard awarded Redding the "Otis Redding Excellence Award" the same year.
-A year later he was inducted into the Hollywood's Rockwalk in California.
+A year later, he was inducted into Hollywood's RockWalk in California.